MIS3690/resources/assignments/hw1.md

 2. `<h1>` - any `serif` font, any dark color, and centered on the page.
 3. `<h3>` - any font of your choice, any color, size of 1.2em.
 4. The image must have a width of `50px`.
-5. **Challanging Question**: change color of horizontal line to any color of your choice.
+5. **Challenging Question**: change color of horizontal line to any color of your choice.

 ---
 ## Submission: